TarekElShawaf/MiniUber/README.md

 # MiniUber
 Mini Uber is an android mobile application using java .

-## qsuThe app has three different modules :
+## The app has three different modules :

 Rider , Driver , Employee ( Administrator)
 ## Design Patterns used :